 EVERYTHING THERE IS TO KNOW ABOUT CBD!

-Cannabidiol, otherwise known as CBD, is the second most abundant cannabinoid molecule produced by the cannabis or hemp plant.
+Cannabidiol, otherwise known as CBD, is the second most abundant cannabinoid molecule present in the cannabis or hemp plant.
 CBD contains very little trace amounts of THC if any (less than .3%).
 It is a non-psychoactive substance that does not make you feel “high” or cause euphoria.
 CBD is legal to both purchase and own in all 50 US States as well as many countries also.

 There are numerous ways to use CBD.
-While there are no right ways to take it, you should be informed of the different possibilities available.
+While there are no right ways to take it, you should inform yourself of the different possibilities available.

-Oils, Tinctures: One of the most common uses is to ingest as a CBD Oil.
+One of the most common uses is to ingest as a CBD Oil.
 This is mainly done through a sublingual method, placing a couple drops under the tongue.
-These tinctures can also be added to drinks or even as an ingredient when cooking.
-These are meant to be directly consumed, not smoked.
+These tinctures also make great additions to drinks or even as an ingredient when cooking.
+These are meant for direct consumption and not for smoking.

 Typically, the slower the CBD absorbs, the longer it lasts.
 The opposite of this is true as well, so be aware of how quickly something is ingested and for what span of time you want to reap the benefits.

 CBD works differently for each person that uses it.
 Because it should be used only as necessary, this could span anything from once a day to three times a day depending on the situation.
 It is important to pay attention and take note of the amount of CBD in your product as well.
 Capsules, soft gels, and edibles come with pre-measured dosages.
 On the other hand, tinctures and oils leave the dosage more up to your preference.
 Start with smaller doses and gradually increase the amount until you find what works for YOU.
 If you do not experience the results you are looking for in 3-4 hours, you should raise the dose in increments until your needs are met.